Nalini-k/Developer-Meetup/README.md

 🚀 Just launched the first version of a real-time Developer MeetUp platform!
-This web application is built with a strong focus on beautiful UI/UX design and essential developer-centric functionality — aiming to empower developers to connect, collaborate, and grow their network.
+This web application is built with a strong focus on beautiful and essential developer-centric functionality — aiming to empower developers to connect, collaborate, and grow their network.

 🔧 Key Features Include: